PatrykPater/FilmWebProject/README.md

 - Searching for a specific film in databse through searchbox and displaying it without reloading the page.
 - Ability to save the search for later use (the result of the search url consits of attached query string)
 - Rating a Film and displaying its overall Score (done in API)
+- Searching for other users/friends by last and first name.

 On todo list: